xerolinux/XeroSite/docs/tech/cosmic-experience.md

 It's barely usable in its current state.
 I will be keeping it installed, revisiting it once every month to see progress.
 I will not, however attempt using it on a daily, or put in too much work into it, since it's not yet ready.

-Now, I can't be mean to the devs, they are doing a great job.
+I can't be too mean to the devs, they are doing a great job.
 It was all a false expectation on my part. **Cosmic** has come a long way in such a short time.
 I mean, writing a DE from scratch using **Rust** a sorta new programming language is no easy feat.

 I will end the post by congratulating the **System76** dev team on work well done.
 I cannot wait to see what the future holds.
 I wish them the best of luck.
 Oh and also, who knows if it wins me over, I might add a **XeroCosmic** to the family..
 Just don't hold your breath on that, it ain't set in stone.